fanoframework/fanoframework.github.io/utilities/identifying-client-user-agent/index.md

 ## About User-Agent

 Most standard browsers will send identification string with each request header so that application running on server can use it to identify client browser, platform and device type.
+This is useful, for example, if you want to serve different page layout if user is using mobile device.

 User-agent identification string is not reliable as they can be changed rather easily so that identification may yield false result.